itnasb/CreviceTestbed/README.md

 This application is intentionally vulnerable and plaintext hardcoded secrets are in use.
 Run on a local virtual machine only.
 Do not expose to the public internet.

-If installed on your local machine rather than a VM, a port will be opened to your local network.
-This means don't run the app while on the local Coffee shop wifi or your public Uni wifi.
+If installed on your host machine rather than a VM, a port will be opened to your local network.
+This means don't run the app while on the local Coffee shop, university, or any other public wifi.

 ---